Renewable Heat Incentive

 For air source heat pumps, you’ll receive 7.42p per kWh, and for ground source heat pumps, the tariff is 19.1p per kWh.
 The domestic RHI payments will not change throughout the duration of the seven years and will continue each year as long as you declare that you have kept to the rules of the scheme.

-For more information on the domestic RHI payments, take a look at
+For more information on the domestic RHI payments, take a look at our flow chart.

 What is the Green Deal?